 - Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed.

-- Sales tax license: In order to sell products and certain services, registration for a sales tax license with the Utah State Tax Commission will be needed.
+- Sales tax license: To sell products and certain services, you must register for a Utah sales tax license with the Utah State Tax Commission.

 File Utah LLC Annual Reports